 The DHAP shall include a map of appropriate scale to the issue(s) and describe how the concern will be addressed in operations.
-DHAPs must be available to Alberta upon request.
+DHAPs are to be submitted to Alberta 10 working days prior to entry.

-3.5 ANNUAL OPERATING PLAN PURPOSE
+3.5 ANNUAL OPERATING PLAN